cjdoris/Countries.jl/README.md

 Julia package for handling the countries on Earth.

+Includes functions to convert between different representations of countries, such as ISO-3166 codes (alpha2, alpha3 and numeric), country names, and the new `Country` type.

 All 249 countries/territories/etc. in ISO-3166 are defined by default.
 It is possible to add more user-defined countries or add aliases for existing countries.